-If your abuser does not attend the hearing, the court may issue a "default judgment" and you may receive an order of protection against him/her in his/her absence.
+If the abuser does not attend the hearing, the court may issue a "default judgment" and you may receive an order of protection against him/her in his/her absence.
 The judge may hold what is called an "inquest," which is a one-sided trial where you present your evidence and testimony and the judge decides the case based on that alone.
 It is also possible that the judge may decide to reschedule the hearing for a different day.

 If you have a temporary order of protection, it may expire on the next court date and another temporary one may be issued that is effective until the following court date.
 Be sure to look at the expiration date of the order before each court date so you know if the judge should be issuing another temporary order of protection on your return court date.
-If the judge does not mention that the order of protection is "extended" or "continued," be sure to ask the judge if a new order is being issued on your behalf.
-Once the case goes to a hearing or trial, if you win your case, the judge would issue a final order of protection instead of a temporary order of protection.
+If the judge does not mention that the order of protection is extended or continued, be sure to ask the judge if a new order is being issued on your behalf.
+Once the case goes to a hearing or trial, if you win your case, the judge would issue a final order of protection.

 Modifying an order

 Once an order is issued, only a judge can change it.
-If you want changes to an order, you must request them from the court that issued the order (which is usually family court).
+If you want to make changes to an order, you must request them from the court that issued the order (which is usually family court).
 The abuser and the attorney for the child, if there is one, would be notified and a hearing would be held where the judge would decide whether or not to grant the modification.* Speak with the clerk of court to complete a petition for a modification of your order - you can see the affidavit that you would file in family court on the NY Courts website.

 Extending an order

-As of August 13, 2010, a new law was passed that allows you to file to extend an order of protection for "good cause" even if no new incidents of abuse have occurred.
-It can also be extended if the abuser consents to the extension.* (Before this date, extensions were not permitted.)
+You can file to extend an order of protection for "good cause" even if no new incidents of abuse have occurred.
+It can also be extended if the abuser consents to the extension.***

 * NY Fam Ct Act § 154-c(2)